milantenk/angular-breakout-game-pwa/CONTRIBUTING.md

   * [How to sync your fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork)

 ## Sending pull requests
 Before you start to work on a topic please create an issue and let's discuss what are you going to contribute.
-Pull requests can be sent against the `master` branch.
+Pull requests can be sent against the `main` branch.

 ## Coding Guidelines
 In the project follows the [styleguide of Angular](https://angular.io/guide/styleguide).